anovio1/tambak/README.md

     ```bash
     maturin develop --release
     ```
-    This command compiles the Rust code in release mode (optimized for speed) and installs the `phoenix_cache` Python package into your current environment.
+    This command compiles the Rust code in release mode (optimized for speed) and installs the `tambak_cache` Python package into your current environment.

 ## ⚡ Quick Start (Python)